 It does feel things are moving in the right direction.
-Last week, I attended GeoConnect Asia, a hybrid event that utilised new tech (a dongle), which tracked my movements and ensured I stayed within my cohort while at the meeting.
-This, together with the mandatory Trace Together app which sits in my mobile, made me feel like I was a rabbit being tracked everywhere.
+Last week, GeoConnect Asia, a hybrid event that utilised new tech (a dongle), tracked the movements of attendees in Singapore to ensure safe management measures were adhered to during the meeting.

 The government has also announced further easing of restrictions, allowing for live arts and live sports events for up to 750 and business events to be scaled up to 750 with pre-testing and up to 250 without testing.

 Indeed, the industry is abuzz with news of a major physical esports event, One Esports Dota 2 Singapore Major, to be held at the Fairmont from 27 March to 4 April.
 And Riot Games is understood to be heading Singapore’s way next March.

 Health, travel, identity: as intertwined as a triple decker sandwich

 It is clear that while travel has been most impacted by Covid, this period in history will touch everything, and impact the way we work, live and play DC and AC (During and After Covid).
 What is also clear that is that health, travel and identity have become as intertwined as a triple decker sandwich.

 Dr Lim, noting this was the first time he had spoken at a travel conference, talked about the importance of the travel industry to engage with health authorities on the linking of health, travel and identity.